CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ### View All Services on All Devices

-This example shows all of the available services on each device and whether each is enabled, active, and monitored, along with how long the service has been running and the last time it was changed.
+This example shows all available services on each device and whether each is enabled, active, and monitored, along with how long the service has been running and the last time it was changed.

 {{<notice tip>}}